marella/jekyll-theme-documentation/README.md

 1. Clone the theme's repository (`git clone https://github.com/marella/jekyll-theme-documentation`)
 1. `cd` into the theme's directory
 1. Run `npm install` to install the necessary dependencies
-1. Run `npm run build` to compile the sass files and other assets
 1. Run `npm start` to start the preview server
 1. Visit [`localhost:4000`](http://localhost:4000) in your browser to preview the theme